appsmithorg/appsmith-docs/website/docs/AI-assistants/appsmith-ai.md

-Allows you to connect to various data sources or upload files to enhance AI capabilities.
-Uploaded files or connected data can be referenced as citations in the Chat widget.
-You can upload multiple files, and each file becomes available for use in interactions.
-Files can be removed or resynced as needed.
+Allows you to connect to various datasources or upload files to provide additional context and enhance AI capabilities.
+Connected data or uploaded files can be referenced as citations in the AI Chat Widget, ensuring responses are backed by relevant information.
+You can resync, remove, or update uploaded files to ensure the AI Chat Assistant.

 *Available Options:*